netdata/netdata/collectors/plugins.d/README.md

 `NETDATA_PLUGINS_DIR`|The directory where all Netdata plugins are stored.
 `NETDATA_WEB_DIR`|The directory where the web files of Netdata are saved.
 `NETDATA_CACHE_DIR`|The directory where the cache files of Netdata are stored.
 Use this directory if the plugin requires a place to store data.
 A new directory should be created for the plugin for this purpose, inside this directory.
 `NETDATA_LOG_DIR`|The directory where the log files are stored.
-By default the `stderr` output of the plugin will be saved in the `error.log` file of netdata.
+By default the `stderr` output of the plugin will be saved in the `error.log` file of Netdata.
 `NETDATA_HOST_PREFIX`|This is used in environments where system directories like `/sys` and `/proc` have to be accessed at a different path.
 `NETDATA_DEBUG_FLAGS`|This is a number (probably in hex starting with `0x`), that enables certain Netdata debugging features.
 Check **[[Tracing Options]]** for more information.
 `NETDATA_UPDATE_EVERY`|The minimum number of seconds between chart refreshes.
 This is like the **internal clock** of Netdata (it is user configurable, defaulting to `1`).
 There is no meaning for a plugin to update its values more frequently than this number of seconds.